 Free assessment, exact quote after diagnosis, no recovery no fee on most jobs.
 Call our Erina workshop or book online — we'll tell you honestly whether your data is recoverable before you commit to anything.

-Depends on how you lost the data.
-Water-damaged device: power off completely, and if we're more than a couple of hours away, submerge in 90%+ isopropyl alcohol to stop corrosion attacking the motherboard.
-Deleted files or unmountable drives: stop using the device, don't run recovery software you've downloaded — continued use risks writing new data over the recoverable area.
-Clicking external drives: unplug.
+It depends on how you lost the data.
+For a water-damaged device: power it off completely (long-press, don't just lock), and if you can't bring it to us within a couple of hours, submerge the phone in 90%+ isopropyl alcohol to halt corrosion on the motherboard.
+The IPA damages screens and cameras (replaceable parts) but preserves the motherboard (where your data is).
+For deleted files or drives that won't mount: stop using the device and don't run recovery software — continued use can write new data over the area where your recoverable data sits.
+For clicking or failing external drives: unplug and put aside.
 Then call us.

 My phone got wet — can you repair it as well as recover the data?

-We don't classify the work we do on water-damaged devices as a repair.
-We'll do whatever board-level work is required to get the device powered up long enough to extract your data, but we won't pretend it's restored to reliable long-term use afterwards.
-Once a device has been wet, the manufacturer warranty is gone and corrosion damage continues to progress for weeks after the spill — we have no honest way to guarantee components we didn't touch won't fail.
-The advice almost every time: recover the data, replace the device.
-We'd rather tell you that than have you back here in three months wondering why a once-wet phone is failing again.
+We don't classify the work we do on water-damaged devices as a repair, and that distinction matters.
+We'll do whatever board-level work is required to get the device powered up long enough to extract your data — clean corrosion, isolate shorts, replace failed components, or chip-off if needed.
+What we won't do is pretend the device is restored to reliable long-term use afterwards.
+Once a phone, tablet, or laptop has been wet, its manufacturer warranty is gone, and corrosion damage progresses for weeks or months after the visible liquid is gone.
+We can address what's failing today; we have no honest way to guarantee that components we didn't touch won't fail next week or next month.
+The economical advice almost every time is: recover the data, then move it to a working device.
+We'd rather tell you this upfront than have you stake your daily phone on an unpredictable liquid-damaged board.